zeynarang/zeynarang/README.md

 Welcome to my GitHub profile!
 <br><br>
-I am a Full Stack Developer with a passion for Web Development, and I’ve recently developed a strong interest in Machine Learning and
+I am a Senior Softwate Engineer with a passion for building scalable systems, and I’ve recently developed a strong interest in Artificial Intelligence.
-Artificial Intelligence.
 <br><br>
 I am also a certified AWS Solution Architect Associate, leveraging cloud technologies to build scalable and efficient applications.

-<br><br>
-I love exploring new technologies.
-<br><br>
-My work revolves around building scalable, efficient web applications and leading projects with a focus on React.js, Node.js, and AWS.
+My work revolves around building large scale systems with a focus on PERN stack and AWS.
 I enjoy collaborating on innovative projects and constantly learning new technologies to stay at the forefront of the tech industry.

 ---

 ### 👨‍💻 About Me

-- 💼 Current Role: **Technical Lead** (React, Node, AWS)
+- 💼 Current Role: **Senior Software Engineer** (PERN stack, AWS)
 - 🏅 Certification: AWS Solution Architect Associate
-- 🎓 Education: Graduated from **SRM University**
-- 💡 Fun Fact: I love hiking and driving on mountains.
-When I’m not coding, you can find me playing table tennis, badminton, basketball, or diving into video games.
+- 💡 Fun Fact: I love travelling, trekking, sports and gaming.
+When I’m not coding, you can find me playing table tennis, badminton, basketball.

 ---